Campus Improvement Plan

 COMMUNITY ENGAGEMENT

-Family and Community Engagement Strengths
+Family and Community Engagement Strengths Family Engagement

-Community partners include HEB and St. Francis.
+- Community partners include HEB and St. Francis

-The Reading Buddies tutoring program is active on our campus.
+- Reading Buddies tutoring program is active on our campus.

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 2: More efficient and effective communication is needed to connect with families.
 Root Cause: Lack of parent understanding of the school system and staff communication on the importance of parent involvement.
-Woodview has a mobility rate of 29.8% and chronic absenteeism of 26.8%.
+Woodview has a high mobility rate and chronic absenteeism of 26.8%.

 Goal 1: Student Achievement